 Category 1 offences under the WHS Act involve reckless conduct that exposes an individual to a risk of death or serious injury or illness without reasonable excuse.

-Category 1 offences require the prosecution to prove the fault element of recklessness (i.e. that the person charged reasonably believed other persons were exposed to a risk of harm) in addition to proving the physical elements of the offence (i.e. the defendant’s conduct or a result of the conduct).
+Category 1 offences require the prosecution to prove a fault element of either recklessness or negligence in addition to proving the physical elements of the offence (i.e. the defendant’s conduct or a result of the conduct).

 Category 1 offences are criminal offences.
-The maximum penalties* for category 1 offences are:
+The maximum penalties* for category one offences are:

 Category 2 offences occur when a person has a health and safety duty, and the person’s failure to comply with that duty exposes an individual to a risk of death or serious injury or illness.